NilsGarskog/ProbForecastFork/README.md

 ## Update sites
 Update the file ```info_sites.xlsx``` with the sites that you want to forecast.
+The example site provided here is a PV power park in Uppsala.

 ## Add power production data
 Add a csv-file containing the electrical energy production from each of your site(s) provided in ```info_sites.xlsx```.
 The csv-file must contain one column of datetime index and at least one column with power production (if multiple columns are present, they are aggregated).
 Put the file in the folder: ```~/data/energy_production/{site_name}/{site_name}.csv```
+The power production from the PV park is modeled using the solar irradiance data from the STRÅNG model (https://strang.smhi.se/).

 ## Train forecasting models
 The script ```train_fc.py``` is used to download NWP forecasts, train the forecasting models and perform backtesting.